 Honors Scholar Program

 All students are welcome to endeavor to graduate with Honors from Texas A&M University-Commerce.
 If the student is not a member of the Honors College, the pathway to doing so is the Honors Scholar Program.
-All RSP students are encouraged to also complete an honors thesis as part of their educational career.
 Students interested in doing so must complete following requirements to graduate with Honors: